imu-dev/IMUDevNNTrainingLib.jl/docs/src/pages/checkpointer.md

 Checkpointer
 ```

-The usual training workflow involves `start!`ing it (which will load the specified checkpoint) as well as `checkpoint`ing it on every epoch, which will save the model when appropriate:
+The usual training workflow involves `start`ing it (which will load the specified checkpoint) as well as `checkpoint`ing it on every epoch, which will save the model when appropriate:

 ```@docs
-start!
+start
 checkpoint
 ```